dmitryserbin/azdev-release-orchestrator/README.md

 ## Advanced

-- `Ignore failures`: suppress errors and set task result to partially succeeded in case of failure.
+- `Ignore failures`: suppress errors and set task result to partially succeeded in case of a failure.
 Might be useful when it is expected for target pipeline to fail
 - `Approval retries`: number of attempts to retry (with 1 minute delay) approving target release stage deployment (if unsuccessful) before failing.
 Set to `0` if you want to disable approval retry and stop immediately if approval fails
-- `Update interval`: number seconds to wait before next release deployment progress update (i.e. every `X` seconds).
+- `Update interval`: number of seconds to wait before next release deployment progress update.
 Might be useful for longer releases to help reducing number of calls to your Azure DevOps pipeline

 > Template: advanced task configuration